citynetwork/docs/docs/howto/openstack/cinder/retype-volumes.md

 # Changing a volume's type

 You may occasionally need to change the type of a volume.
-This may be due to a volume type being phased out on {{brand}}'s part, necessitating data migration.
-Or you might want to enable or disable [volume-level encryption](encrypted-volumes.md).

 {{page.meta.description}}
 The resulting downtime may be quite substantial, particularly for large volumes.